Look as You Leap: Planning Simultaneous Motion and Perception for High-DOF Robots: Experimental Results

 We implement four baseline methods as follows: \begin{itemize} \item \textbf{Baseline 1 Post:} This baseline method initially performs standard motion planning without accounting for any constraints, and then post-processes the robot's free joints (\emph{e.g.,}~camera pan and tilt) along the resulting path to align the robot's line of sight with the centroid of the object or person as described in details in \cref{sec:method_baseline}.
 This is achieved through a simple geometric analysis given the position and orientation of the robot at each configuration with respect to the monitoring object or person. \item \textbf{Baseline 2 Rejection:} This baseline method extends a standard sampling-based planner by modifying its feasibility function to ensure that sampled configurations remain within the robot's camera frustum. \item \textbf{Baseline 3 Manifold-line:} This baseline method is an implementation of a manifold constrained motion planner using the distance between the centroid of the object and the line of sight from the robot's camera's as $h_{M}(q)$ as described in details in \cref{sec:method_baseline}. \item \textbf{Baseline 4 Manifold-frustum:} This baseline method is an implementation of the manifold constrained motion planner described in \cref{sec:method_baseline} using $h_{M}(q) = \max(0, \text{sd}_f(q, p))$ where $\text{sd}_f$ is the signed distance between the object $p$ and the surface of the robot's camera frustum when the robot is at configuration $q$. \end{itemize}

+All four baseline methods are tree-based planners derived from RRT-Connect, and therefore they do not require preprocessing time.
 We implement four versions of our approach \psprm, as described in~\cref{sec:method_overview}, varying along two key dimensions: the perception model (line-of-sight vs. camera frustum) and whether a neural surrogate is used for scoring.

 \begin{itemize} \item \textbf{PS-PRM-line:} Uses a line-of-sight model to estimate perception quality, with direct evaluation (no neural surrogate). \item \textbf{PS-PRM-frustum:} Uses a camera frustum model to estimate perception quality, with direct evaluation (no neural surrogate). \item \textbf{Neural-PS-PRM-line:} Uses a line-of-sight model, with perception quality predicted by a neural surrogate model. \item \textbf{Neural-PS-PRM-frustum:} Uses a camera frustum model, with perception quality predicted by a neural surrogate model. \end{itemize}